ProxioDev/ValioBungee/README.md

 The main project of RedisBungee is no longer maintained, so we have forked the plugin.

-*if you are here for transfering players to another proxy when the first proxy crashs or whatever this plugin wont do it, tell mojang to implement transfer packet*
+*if you are here for transferring players to another proxy when the first proxy crashes or whatever this plugin won't do it, tell mojang to implement transfer packet*

-RedisBungee uses [Redis](https://redis.io) to Synchronize data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) proxies
+RedisBungee uses [Redis](https://redis.io) to Synchronize players data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) or [Velocity](https://github.com/PaperMC/Velocity) proxies

-Velocity version is coming in next few months.
+If you are looking to use Original RedisBungee without a change to internals, with critical bugs fixed, please use version [0.6.5](https://github.com/ProxioDev/RedisBungee/releases/tag/0.6.5) `you exspect that you will not get support for old versions.`

 ## Supported Redis versions
 | Redis version | Supported |